imnitin28/DevOps-2023/Rate-limiter/README.md

 ![image](https://user-images.githubusercontent.com/76727343/216787908-3969fbed-e14a-4eb1-a174-751643f92cbd.png)
 </br>
 Idea is, within 5 seconds it can have at max 3 request, more than 3 would not be entertained. </br>

+Python rate limiter is an utility program to prevent the frequency of an operation from exceeding some defined constraint.
+At an enterprise level application rate limiter is commonly used to protect underlying services and resources.